v-cakoll/docs.it-it/docs/visual-basic/programming-guide/concepts/async/cancel-an-async-task-or-a-list-of-tasks.md

           Dim contentLength As Integer = Await AccessTheWebAsync(cts.Token)

           resultsTextBox.Text &=
-              String.Format(vbCrLf & "Length of the downloaded string: {0}." & vbCrLf, contentLength)
+              vbCrLf & $"Length of the downloaded string: {contentLength}." & vbCrLf

           ' *** If cancellation is requested, an OperationCanceledException results.
       Catch ex As OperationCanceledException